 No. Field Data Type Description 1 Sequential Record Number INT This field displays the sequential number of the call record within the file.
 2 Record Type ENUM This field displays the type of record.
-The value for a Change of Software Audit record is shown in bold: 00000000 = Standard Call Record 00000001 = Intermediate Call Record • 00000004 = Queue Record 00000005 = Call Forwarding Record 10000001 = Long Call (Duration) Audit Record 10000010 = Change of Software Audit Record 10000100 = Feature Activation / Deactivation Record 10000101 = Half Call Release Record 3 Previous Software Version STRING This string identifies the software in service prior to the software change.
+The value for a Change of Software Audit record is shown in bold: 00000000 = Standard Call Record 00000001 = Intermediate Call Record • 00000004 = Queue Record 00000005 = Call Forwarding Record 10000001 = Long Call (Duration) Audit Record 10000010 = Change of Software Audit Record 10000100 = Feature Activation / Deactivation Record 10000101 = Half Call Release Record For a full list of possible values refer to Appendix A, "Not Applicable Standard CDR Values" 3 Previous Software Version STRING This string identifies the software in service prior to the software change.
 4 Current Software Version STRING This string identifies the software in service after the software change.
 5 Time DATE This field provides the date/time stamp of the SW change to the nearest 1/10 of a second.
 6 Administrator STRING This field provides the user name of the user that modified the software.
 7 Switch ID STRING This field contains the ID of the switch on which the software was changed.